-Mr. Johnston is chairman of the board since 2020, president of the company and chief executive officer of the company and its U.S. subsidiaries, since 2011.
-He was president of the company's U.S. subsidiary, The Cincinnati Insurance Company, from 2011 to 2022.
+Mr. Johnston is chairman of the board since 2020, and chief executive officer of the company and its U.S. subsidiaries, since 2011.
+He was president of the company and its U.S. subsidiaries from 2011 to 2022.
 From 2008 to 2011, he was chief financial officer, senior vice president and secretary for both the company and The Cincinnati Insurance Company, and treasurer of the company.

-As chief executive officer of Cincinnati Financial Corporation, Mr. Johnston provides the board with information gained from hands-on management of our operations, identifying our near-term and long-term challenges, opportunities and strategies.
-His management and actuarial expertise and his experience driving technology and efficiency improvements combine with his strong communication skills to aid in his role as liaison between the board and the company management team.
+- Brings to the board expertise gained from hands-on management of our operations, identifying our near-term and long-term challenges, opportunities and strategies - Contributes management and actuarial expertise; experience driving technology and efficiency improvements; and strong communication skills to aid in his role as liaison between the board and the company management team